mixtape-network/mferbase/README.md

 mferbase comes with a built-in query engine web app at [index.html](index.html)

-Everything is loaded directly from the Gitlab pages built from this repository, serverlessly ([even the DB](mixtape.db) thanks to [sql.js](https://sql.js.org/documentation/)!)
+Everything is loaded directly from the Github pages built from this repository, serverlessly ([even the DB](mixtape.db) thanks to [sql.js](https://sql.js.org/documentation/)!)

-You can try the web app at https://mixtape-network.gitlab.io/mferbase
+You can try the web app at https://mixtape-network.github.io/mferbase

 ---